lfzbrennan/uno/README.md

 <p>
 UNO is the byproduct of a bored CS and Math student on break.
 The goal of UNO is to create a sandbox as mathematically precise as possible in an intuitive manner.
-There is one type in uno, Rational Number, which allows for well defined operations.
+There is one type in uno, Rational Number (rat), which allows for well defined operations.
 UNO uses the c++ boost library to provide up to 1024 bit integer precision, as well as 100 digit float precision.
 UNO also has some additional features that make it useful and intuitive.